johnnydepaula/johnnydepaula/README.md

 I'm an **Analytical Engineer** passionate about **data**, **insights**, and **problem-solving**.
 Here's a glimpse into my world:

 ### 📊 Current Work
-- 🔥 Optimizing data pipelines for real-time analytics.
+- 🔥 Optimizing data pipelines for analytics projects.
-- 🌱 Learning advanced machine learning techniques.
+- 🌱 Learning advanced data engineering techniques.

 ### 🤝 Collaboration and Help
-- I'm open to collaboration on data visualization libraries.
+- I'm open to collaboration on data extraction and visualization libraries.
-- Seeking help with optimizing SQL queries.
+- Seeking help with optimizing workflows orchestrations.

 ### 📫 How to Reach Me
-- Connect with me on LinkedIn.
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/johnny-dias/).
-- Email: your.email@example.com

 ### ⚡ Fun Facts
 - I've analyzed data from over 100 different coffee blends! ☕
-- I'm also a competitive chess player. ♟️

 Let's connect and explore the fascinating world of data together! 🚀